-In 2016, there were 81,220 people in the who caught public transport to work (train, bus, tram or ferry) in NSROC Region, compared with 168,758 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 81,295 people who caught public transport to work (train, bus, tram or ferry) in the NSROC Region, compared with 171,216 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the in the NSROC Region in 2016 compared to New South Wales shows that 25.6% used public transport, while 53.1% used a private vehicle, compared with 15.9% and 63.0% respectively in New South Wales.
+Analysis of the method of travel to work in the NSROC Region in 2016 compared to the New South Wales workforce within the NSROC Region shows that 25.6% used public transport, while 53.9% used a private vehicle, compared with 16.0% and 63.5% respectively in New South Wales.

-The major differences between the method of travel to work of the workforce in the NSROC Region and New South Wales were:
+The major differences between the method of travel to work of the workforce in the NSROC Region and the New South Wales workforce were:

 - A larger percentage of local workers who travelled by train (19.7% compared to 11.3%)